typescript-eslint/typescript-eslint/docs/Custom_Rules.md

 Read TypeScript's [Compiler APIs > Using the Type Checker](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API#using-the-type-checker) section for how to use a program's type checker.
 :::

-The biggest addition TypeScript-ESLint brings to ESLint rules is the ability to use TypeScript's type checker APIs.
+The biggest addition typescript-eslint brings to ESLint rules is the ability to use TypeScript's type checker APIs.

 `@typescript-eslint/utils` exports an `ESLintUtils` namespace containing a `getParserServices` function that takes in an ESLint context and returns a `parserServices` object.